top of page

 WHAT IS CHURCH MEMBERSHIP?

 We at Disciple Church believe it is important and necessary to be a committed member of a local church.
 Being a member of a local church is like being a member of a local family.
 As members of Disciple Church, we have a duty to reflect the character and beauty of Jesus Christ through the pursuit of living in a covenant relationship of love and service.
-The following is a teaching that describes why membership is important and what it is all about at our church.

 REQUIREMENTS FOR MEMBERSHIP